stonecharioteer/notes-deprecated/docs/_sources/books/common-sense-guide-to-ds-algo/index.rst.txt

 ..

-  | :ref:`insertion-sort` is a sorting algorithm that reveals the power of analysing
+  | :ref:`insertion-sort` is a sorting algorithm that reveals the power of analyzing
   | scenarios beyond the worst-case.